← All Stories

 Not a little cold.
 Genuinely, teeth-chattering, dying-every-winter cold.
 No fire.
 Raw meat.
 Sleeping in animal skins that didn't help much when the wind came down from the mountains.
 The people had everything except the one thing that separated surviving from not surviving.
 And the reason they didn't have it was that somebody else had all of it and was keeping it that way on purpose.

 The Fire Beings lived on a mountain.
-Different Shoshone and Paiute tellers place the mountain differently, some stories say it rises above the dry basin country east of the Sierra Nevada, others place it somewhere in the high desert.
+Different Shoshone and Paiute tellers place the mountain differently.
+Some stories set it above the dry basin country east of the Sierra Nevada, others somewhere in the high desert.
 The geography shifts.
 What doesn't shift is the Fire Beings themselves.
 They had fire, they knew the people needed it, and they kept it anyway.
 Piled it up on their mountaintop and guarded it.

-Now.
 You can read that as simple greed.
 But there's something older in it.
 Fire is power in the most literal sense.
-Warmth, light, cooked food, protection from animals, the ability to harden spear points.
+Warmth, light, cooked food, protection from animals, the ability to harden a spear point.
 Whoever controls fire controls the difference between life and death for everyone who doesn't have it.
 The Fire Beings understood exactly what they were sitting on.

 And Coyote had been watching.

 Coyote is not a hero.
 Get that out of your head right now.
-He is not brave, not noble, not especially concerned about the welfare of others except when it happens to align with something he wants.
+He is not brave, not noble, not especially concerned about the welfare of others except when it happens to line up with something he wants.
 He is the trickster.
 He is the one who causes problems and also solves them, sometimes the same problem, sometimes on the same afternoon.
 The Shoshone and Paiute peoples, along with dozens of other nations across the West, have been telling stories about Coyote for thousands of years.
 He does good things for bad reasons.
-He does bad things that turn out to have good consequences.
+He does bad things that turn out well.
 He is the chaos principle with legs and a tail and an interest in getting his own way.

-He looked at the Fire Beings on their mountain, hoarding warmth while people shivered, and he decided to do something about it.
+He looked at the Fire Beings hoarding warmth while people shivered, and he decided to do something about it.
 Not because he was noble.
 Because the situation was interesting.
 Because he thought he could.
 Because Coyote, above all else, cannot resist a problem that looks impossible.

 He called a meeting.